-Although thyroid cancer isn't common in the United States, rates seem to be increasing.
-Doctors think this is because new technology is allowing them to find small thyroid cancers that may not have been found in the past.
+Thyroid cancer rates seem to be increasing.
+Some doctors think this is because new technology is allowing them to find small thyroid cancers that may not have been found in the past.

 Thyroid cancer typically doesn't cause any signs or symptoms early in the disease.
 As thyroid cancer grows, it may cause:

-- A lump that can be felt through the skin on your neck
+- A lump (nodule) that can be felt through the skin on your neck

 - Changes to your voice, including increasing hoarseness